 You will be truly missed Dara ji, a man who defined machismo!

-On the death anniversary of the legendary wrestler-turned-actor Dara Singh, we pay him a tribute with a collection of heart-warming pictures and his lesser known facts!
+On the birth anniversary of the legendary wrestler-turned-actor Dara Singh, we pay him a tribute with a collection of heart-warming pictures and his lesser known facts!

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.